A bit too much: Reducing the bit width of Ising models for quantum annealing

-Category: Environment Hits: 3Quantum annealers are devices that physically implement a quantum system called the 'Ising model' to solve combinatorial optimization problems.
+Category: Environment Hits: 5Quantum annealers are devices that physically implement a quantum system called the 'Ising model' to solve combinatorial optimization problems.
 However, the coefficients of the Ising model often require a large bit width, making it difficult to implement physically.
 Now, scientists demonstrate a method to reduce the bit width of any Ising model, increasing the applicability and versatility of quantum annealers in many fields, including cryptography, logistics, and artificial intelligence.

 Read more https://www.sciencedaily.com/releases/2021/01/210106095318.htm